raml-org/raml-spec/versions/raml-10/raml-10.md

 ### Protocols

-The OPTIONAL **protocols** property specifies the protocols that an API supports.
-If the protocols property is not explicitly specified, one or more protocols included in the baseUri property is used; if the protocols property is explicitly specified, the property specification overrides any protocol included in the baseUri property.
-The protocols property MUST be a non-empty array of strings, of values HTTP and/or HTTPS, and is case-insensitive.
+The OPTIONAL **protocols** node specifies the protocols that an API supports.
+If the protocols node is not explicitly specified, one or more protocols included in the baseUri node is used; if the protocols node is explicitly specified, the node specification overrides any protocol included in the baseUri node.
+The protocols node MUST be a non-empty array of strings, of values HTTP and/or HTTPS, and is case-insensitive.

 The following is an example of an API endpoint that accepts both HTTP and HTTPS requests.